• Skip to main content

 Instructions

-Avocado Bean Dip is super quick and easy to make!
-In under 10 minutes, add all ingredients to the bowl of a food processor.
+Avocado Bean Dip is super quick and easy to make in under 10 minutes!

 Dip ingredients in the bowl of a food processor ready to blend.

-For the avocado, cut in half lengthwise around the pit and twist open.
+Step 2 - For the avocado, cut in half lengthwise around the pit and twist open.
 Hit the pit gently with your knife, be careful!
 When the knife is stuck in the pit, twist to remove it and discard.
-Make a grid of cuts in the avocado flesh with a knife and scoop out with a spoon.

 A hand holding a half avocado showing how to slice in a grid and spoon out.

-Process until smooth, stopping to scrape down the sides with a rubber spatula.
-Try the same recipe using basil OR cilantro and trying lemon vs. lime juice to give you a handful of slightly different variations!
+Try the same recipe using basil OR cilantro and try lemon vs. lime juice to give you a handful of slightly different variations!

 A food processor with the blended avocado bean dip.